HenriquesLab/mAIcrobe/docs/tutorials/generate_trainingdata.md

 ### 5) Configure the export
 - Labels layer: Select your Labels layer
-- Points layer: Select one class Points layer (e.g., “1”)
+- Points layer: Select a Points layer corresponding to a single class (e.g., “1”)
 - Number of channels:
-  - One Channel → choose Channel 1 (e.g., Membrane or DNA)
+  - One Channel → choose Channel 1 (e.g., Membrane OR DNA)
-  - Two Channels → choose Channel 1 and Channel 2 (e.g., Membrane + DNA)
+  - Two Channels → choose Channel 1 and Channel 2 (e.g., Membrane AND DNA)
 - Path to save pickles: Choose an empty or dedicated folder
 - Click Save Pickle